Blitz Report™ Installation Guide

 • User interface form

-• OAF based User interface
+• OAF (HTML) based User interface

 • Application setups such as concurrent programs, executables, value set, profile options, lookups, business event subscriptions, form function, messages, mime types